Shalmezad/lambdagp-test/docs/component-flow.md

 This receives `cases` and `individuals` from Individual Measurer

-This returns `cases` which is the output for each individual on each provided case
+This returns `case_results` which is a dictionary.
+Keys are `individual_ids`.
+Values are dictionaries.
+These value dictionaries have `case_id` keys and case output values

 ## Generation Builder